theegolf/Q-Commerce-Analysis/readme.md

                 <li>March's concerning performance requires shifting focus to the premium segment to combat overall decline.
 Deploy SMS campaigns for its cost-efficiency ($47.05 CPA, 129.33% ROI, 10.03% CVR).
             </td>
             <td style="vertical-align: top">
-                <li>Wednesday-Friday: Focus mainly on existing users, notably the high-valued segment, due to high acquisition cost in April and May.
+                <li>Wednesday-Friday: Focus mainly on existing users, notably the high-value segment, due to high acquisition cost in April and May.
 Maintain active users' engagement and generate acquisition pressure with Email campaigns on Wednesday and Friday.
 Deploy conversion campaigns targeting the premium segment via SMS on Thursday to leverage the peak 13.05% conversion rate.
 Launch user-generated content and community-strengthening campaigns via social media to retain engagement traffic at a lower cost.
                 <li>June CPA ($67.91) allows expanding focus to all segments on Wednesday and Friday.
 Scale successful campaigns in April and May to create acquisition opportunities on Thursday.
 Build a relationship with existing users via consistent Email campaigns
             </td>
             <td style="vertical-align: top">